mem3nto0/ModiDeC-RNA-modification-classifier/README.md

 of Linux or WSL.

      sudo apt install gcc -y
-     conda env create -f environment.yml
+     conda env create -f /path_to_ModiDeC_folder/remora_TF2_env.yml

-These two command lines will install C and C++ interpreters (needed for Remora) and it will create a new conda environment called
+These two command lines will install C and C++ interpreters (needed for Remora), and it will create a new conda environment called
 "Remora_TF2".

-Rembemer to move t
-IMPORTANT: ont-remora libraries is a Linux-based library, which means that ModiDeC can be used in Linx system or Windows with WSL.
+IMPORTANT: The ont-remora library is a Linux-based library, which means that ModiDeC can be used in the Linx system or Windows with WSL.

 ## General information ModiDeC GUI